siouan/frontend-gradle-plugin/README.md

 Design of the plugin's tasks running a [Node.js][nodejs]/[npm][npm]/[npx][npx]/[Yarn][yarn] command (e.g. `assembleFrontend` task) rely on the assumption the `package.json` file contains all definitions of the frontend build actions, and is the single resource defining how to build the frontend, execute unit tests, lint source code, run a development server, publish artifacts...
-Our recommandation is to keep these definitions in this file, in the `scripts` section, and avoid as much as possible using the plugin `*Script` properties to run complex commands.
+Our recommendation is to keep these definitions in this file, in the `scripts` section, and avoid as much as possible using the plugin `*Script` properties to run complex commands.
 Keep the frontend build definitions in one place, and let everyone easily figure out where they are located.
 In an ideal situation, these properties shall all have a value such as `run <script-name>`, and nothing more.
 For example: